Physical Therapist Assistant Program

 All accepted physical therapist assistant students are required to participate in three, six-week clinical practicums.
 Students will be required to travel to different clinical facilities.
 ALL costs associated with clinical practicums (i.e. food, housing, travel, parking, etc.) are the responsibility of the student.
 The program will try to assign students to a clinical site closest to their geographical area.
 Please note, each practicum will require the student to be at the facility 40 hours per week.
 The schedule will be at the discretion of the clinical affiliate.

-Graduation rate, licensure examination pass rate and employment rate will be averaged over the most recent two years once accreditation is achieved and EFSC is is able to annually enroll cohorts into the Physical Therapist Assistant Program.
+Graduation rate, licensure examination pass rate and employment rate are averaged over the most recent two years.

 Acceptance and Matriculation Rates

-48 students applied by the first application deadline.
-16 students were accepted and are currently enrolled in the first Physical Therapist Assistant cohort.
+47 students applied by the May 15, 2018 application deadline.
+16 students were accepted into the fall Physical Therapist Assistant cohort.

 PTA Program Resources